What are "sex pimples" on the face? Why do acne breakouts happen?

 What you can do about it: Dr. Lin says that if possible, you should shower immediately after sweaty sex to prevent skin breakouts.
 If this is not feasible, an easier tip to follow is to avoid putting on clothes right away and allow your body to cool down a bit.
 This will prevent sweat from sticking to your skin, leading to more breakouts.

 Other ideas?
-"Wiping the skin with tissues can also help in an emergency, if showering is not possible, as well as removing makeup before sex," says Dr. Lin.
+"Wiping your skin with wipes can also help in an emergency if showering isn't possible, as can removing makeup before sex," says Dr. Lin.
 Alternatively, Dr. Golubets recommends using something with salicylic acid or a gentle cleanser to ensure your pores are clear.

 What you can do about it: Cleaning the area that came into contact with the beard immediately after sex can help.
 Also, you and your partner can clean your face before sex.

-What you can do about it: The solution here is quite simple: "Change bed sheets at least once a week or after heavy sweating," says Dr. Lin.
-However, it may not always be possible to do this every week, but you should prioritize your pillows, as they hold most of the bacteria.
+What you can do about it: The solution here is pretty simple: “Change your bed sheets at least once a week or after heavy sweating,” says Dr. Lin.
+However, it may not always be possible to do this every week, but you should prioritize your pillowcases, as they harbor the most bacteria.
 Buying an extra set is a good idea, so you can easily change them every week.

 What you can do about it: The number one tip in this case is to consult a certified professional.
-Some types of hormonal acne can only be treated with intervention through prescription medication or steroid injections, but trying to deal with it on your own can often make the problem worse, says Anabel.
+Some types of hormonal acne can only be treated with intervention through a prescription medication or steroid injections, but trying to deal with it yourself can often worsen the problem, Anabel quotes.

 conclusion